Take Your Brick and Mortar Business Online in 7 Steps

 If a building is your brick and mortar store’s house, then web hosting is your website’s house on the internet.
 It’s a service that lets you upload a website and is offered for a specific period of time, usually per year.

-For this guide, I chose to continue with GoDaddy, as it also offers some WordPress Hosting plans.
+For this guide, I chose to continue with GoDaddy but there are also other available hosting providers out there, as it also offers some WordPress Hosting plans.
 WordPress hosting plans come with WordPress already installed and ready to go so you save yourself the trouble of installing WordPress.
 (For those that choose a plan that doesn’t come with WordPress, there’s a guide on installing it further down the post.)

 So let’s see how you will purchase your plan.